Early Intervention System for Reducing Adverse Police Incidents

 - They either classify an officer as at-risk or not without any prioritization, making police departments unable to prioritize officers in need of interventions.

 Our work was initiated in March 2015 as part of the White House’s Police Data Initiative launched out of President Obama’s Task Force on 21st Century Policing.
-As part of this effort, we discussed data-related challenges with several US police departments, and they noted that existing EISs were ineffective.
+As part of this effort, we discussed data-related challenges with a large number of police departments across the US, and they noted that existing EISs were ineffective.
 In collaboration with the Charlotte-Mecklenburg Police Department (CMPD) and the Metropolitan Nashville Police Department (MNPD), The Center for Data Science and Public Policy built the first data-driven, machine learning-based Early Intervention System (EIS).
-It is now deployed and operational at several police departments and licensed to Benchmark Analytics to scale to police departments globally.
+It is now deployed and operational at several police departments.

 How does it work?